jyih/jyih/README.md

 🌱 I'm a developer who's able to learn and develop new skills quickly, proven through my work experience both as a team member and as an individual.
 I've built applications with **Javascript, Python, React, Redux, Node.js, Express, Flask, SQLAlchemy, Sequelize, and PostgreSQL**.

-I'm seeking a great, enthusiastic engineering team to work for that will provide me with challenging, interesting work to both learn from and contribute to.
+I'm seeking an enthusiastic engineering team to work for that will provide me with challenging, interesting work to both learn from and contribute to.